linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 One way to set up a more realistic economic model would be to introduce costs of trading, which is now an important area of research in international economics.

 To gain familiarity with trade costs and to see how they matter, let's assume that the cost of trading the good equals some fraction $c$ of the unit cost of the good at its

 source.
-For example, suppose there is one good, and it sells for P = \$100 in Home.
+For example, suppose there is one good, and it sells for $P = \$100$ in Home.
 It costs \$10 to ship the good from Home to another country, Foreign.
-The trade cost is c = 0.1 = 10\%.
-The cost of the good on arrival in Foreign, including the trade cost, would be P × (1 + c) = 110.
+The trade cost is $c = 0.1 = 10\%$.
+The cost of the good on arrival in Foreign, including the trade cost, would be $P \times (1 + c) = 110$.

 How do trade costs affect arbitrage?
-If you were considering trying to make an arbitrage profit by shipping a \$100 widget from Home to Foreign, then you wouldn't even think of doing it unless the Foreign price converted into dollars EP* was at least \$110 (where E is Home's exchange rate, and P* is the Foreign price in Foreign currency).
+If you were considering trying to make an arbitrage profit by shipping a \$100 widget from Home to Foreign, then you wouldn't even think of doing it unless the Foreign price converted into dollars $EP^*$ was at least \$110 (where $E$ is Home's exchange rate, and $P^*$ is the Foreign price in Foreign currency).
 Otherwise, you make a loss once the trading costs are taken into account.
-Similarly, going from Foreign to Home, you wouldn't ship goods unless the Home price P was at least 10\% above the foreign price EP*.
+Similarly, going from Foreign to Home, you wouldn't ship goods unless the Home price $P$ was at least 10\% above the foreign price $EP^*$.

-Formally, the ratio of the prices in the two locations can be written in proportional terms as  $q = EP^{*} / P$ .
+Formally, the ratio of the prices in the two locations can be written in proportional terms as $q = EP^{*} / P$.
 As we learned in our study of long-run exchange rates, for any basket of goods, $q$ is also known as the real exchange rate of the home country.
-Thus, if  $P = \100$  and  $EP^{*} = \$ 110 , then this relative price ratio would be  $(110 / 100) = 1.1$ .
+Thus, if $P = \$100$ and $EP^{*} = \$110$, then this relative price ratio would be $(110 / 100) = 1.1$.

 As we have just seen, arbitrage from Home to Foreign is profitable only if the Foreign price is higher than the Home price adjusted for the trade cost, which requires  $q = EP^{*} / P > 1 + c$ .
 Conversely, arbitrage the other way is profitable only if the Home price is sufficiently higher than the Foreign price, with  $1 / q = P / (EP^{*}) > 1 + c$ .